 The European Commission has finally committed to launch an evaluation of the legislation, following years of civil society ringing alarm bells about the existing safety loops and building on the findings of the 2016 European Parliament report as well as Joint Research Centre (JRC) review that confirm these gaps.
 A roadmap for the evaluation was put forward for public consultation at the end of 2017, followed by an invitation to contribute to a public survey supposed to serve as a basis for the formal evaluation (May 2019).
 HEAL has used both opportunities to highlight our longtime concerns and proposals for improvement, although we regret that health protection still does not appear to be central to this review exercise [32].
 According to the European Commission, building on consultations with and input from stakeholders, the outcome of the evaluation should be published by early 2020 [33].
-We urge the European Commission to take our concerns into account and invite the newly elected European Parliament to scrutinize the process against the demands outlined in the 2016 resolution.
+We urge the European Parliament to scrutinize the process against the demands outlined in the 2016 resolution.